wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.3.3 - 26/12/2011
+- Fixed image/file/avatar upload when Theme My Login is in use (introduced with v2.3.0) (thanks to Brandon Krakowsky)
+- Fixed a lot of PHP warnings
+- Code cleanup

 v2.3.2 - 14/12/2011
 - Fixed image upload was no more possible in some cases under WordPress MS (introduced with v2.3.0) (thanks to Alexander Temper)
 - Fixed a rare case of site crash under WordPress MS registration (thanks to Dan)